Sunday, December 24, 2006

 Preserving the ozone layer

-Recent press reports would indicate that while the ozone layer is recovering, it .
-Indeed, some question whether there was ever a problem in the first place.
+Recent press reports would indicate that while the ozone layer is recovering, it may not be doing so as fast as we originally thought it might.
+Indeed, some skeptics question whether there was ever a problem in the first place.
 Arguments aside, living in Australia I'm a prime ozone depletion sufferer, so I'm inclined to side with the green and unwashed on this one, which is why in support of the United Nations International Day for the Preservation of the Ozone Layer (September 16) I bring you this:

-In 2006, Al Gore spoke at the annual conference.
+In 2006, Al Gore spoke at the annual Technology, Entertainment and Design conference.
 It's worth watching, and at about 17 minutes it won't take much of your time.

 Thank you.